dysphie/nmrih-guaranteedspawn/README.md

 - `sm_gspawn_hide_seconds` [0.0 to 5.0] (Default: 1.2)
   - Hides spawned players for this many seconds, prevents spooking teammates by spawning right on their face

+- `sm_gspawn_time_limit` (Default: 0)
+  - Maximum amount of time, in seconds, that a player can spawn into the current round.
+0 = No limit

 ## Admin Commands

 Commands can also be accessed via `sm_admin` -> `Player Commands`